MicrosoftDocs/memdocs/memdocs/analytics/enroll-configmgr.md

 ## Limitations

 - Not all Endpoint analytics insights are available for devices running Windows Server editions.
 For instance, the **To responsive desktop** metric wouldn't be applicable to Windows Server Core.
-- Using multiple Configuration Manager hierarchies with a single endpoint analytics instance is expected to work but isn't currently fully supported.
+- Using multiple Configuration Manager hierarchies with a single Endpoint analytics instance is not currently supported.

 ## <a name="bkmk_cm_enroll"></a> Enroll devices managed by Configuration Manager
 <!--6051638, 5924760-->